Blosc/blosc2_openhtj2k/README.md

 Note that:

-- We must tell Blosc2 to use the OpenHTJ2K codec, passing the same number ID than we used when registering it.
+- We must tell Blosc2 to use the OpenHTJ2K codec, passing its corresponding id `BLOSC_CODEC_OPENHTJ2K`.

 - At this time the plugin does not support multithreading, so the number of threads must be explicitly defined to 1.